build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 Further on the last stage this output is used to identify the user recommendation.
 Knowledge Graphs, are designed to store and navigate highly connected data, making it suitable for applications that require modeling complex relations and querying large-scale graph datasets.
 [Amazon Neptune](https://aws.amazon.com/neptune/?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=how-i-got-started-learning-ai-ml) is a fully managed graph database service that allows me to build, manage, and query graph databases.
 I'm able to create and manage knowledge graphs by defining entities, relationships, and properties within the graph database, then use graph query languages like SPARQL or Gremlin to traverse and extract information from the graph, enabling powerful knowledge-driven applications.
 Once a suitable recommendation is identified that is shared to Jerry for his actions.
 I found these AI/ML services can be a powerful tool to share accurate and timely information on plant health and environmental conditions and help jerry to maintain healthy plants productive gardens and, increasing his harvest.

-## AI/ML distinction that helped me to get started
+## AI/ML Distinction That Helped Me Get Started

 Over the course of finding ways to help Jerry, I learned the basic concepts of AI and ML and types of AI and ML’s available that can be used individually or in combination to address different business problems.